contao/docs-archive/extending-contao4/managed-edition/plugins.md

 ## The interfaces

-A plugin should be a standalone class, it's features are described by implementing different interfaces.
+A plugin should be a standalone class, its features are described by implementing different interfaces.

 More interfaces will likely be added in the future when new features are added